shan-weiqiang/shan-weiqiang.github.io/_posts/2024-09-18-cmake-best-practice.md

 - All target dependencies are managed automatically.
 For example when client use `Math::Caculator` component, it's dependency `Math::divide`, `Math::multi`, and their dependencies `nlomann::json` and `foonathan_memory` will be automatically discovered.
 If the dependencies are not met, error will happen during configuration time and give proper messsages.
 - Support `QUIET` option for package

 Detailed usage and their nationale are given inside the repo as comments.
 The repo will be continously updated in the future, such as `ctest`, `cpack` will be added.
-Hope it can save some time for you.